Dimers and Circle patterns: Spider move, central move and Miquel dynamics

 Given $u,u_1,u_2,u_3,u_4 \in \C$, we define $X=-\frac{(u_2-u)(u_4-u)}{(u_1-u)(u_3-u)}.$ More generally, if we have a bipartite circle pattern with circle centers $\{u_i\}$, and $f$ is a face of degree $2k$, define

 As discussed in Section \ref{circlestoX} above, this associates a real variable to every face (i.e. circle) of the circle pattern.

 \begin{theorem} Suppose we have a circle pattern with bipartite graph $\G$, and $f$ is a quad face of $\G$, with neighboring faces $f_1,f_2,f_3,f_4$.
 Let $u,u_1,u_2,u_3,u_4$ be the corresponding circle centers, and $X_1,\dots,X_4$ be the $X$ variables.
-Then under a spider move the circles undergo a Miquel transformation, the new circle center is $\tilde u$, and the $X$ variables are transformed as cluster `Y' variables \cite{Fock2006}, that is,
+Then under a spider move the circles undergo a Miquel transformation, the new circle center is $\tilde u$, and the $X$ variables are transformed as follows:

 \end{theorem} \begin{proof} Equation \eqref{eq:roots} implies

 This factors for $i=1,2,3,4$, yielding

 Now (\ref{1+X}) is a short verification. \end{proof}